cp-algorithms/cp-algorithms/src/algebra/discrete-log.md

 ## Improved implementation

 A possible improvement is to get rid of binary exponentiation in the second phase of the algorithm.
 This can be done by keeping a variable that multiplies by $a$ each time we increase $q$.
 With this change, the complexity of the algorithm is still the same, but now the log part is only for $map$.
-Instead of $map$, we can also use hash table ($unordered_map$ in GNU C++) which has complexity $O(1)$ for inserting and searching.
+Instead of $map$, we can also use hash table (`unordered_map` in GNU C++) which has complexity $O(1)$ for inserting and searching.
 And when the value of $m$ is small enough, we can also get rid of $map$, and use a regular array to store and lookup values of $f_1$.

 ```cpp
 int solve (int a, int b, int m) {